oskarradon/july-portfolio/README.md

 I figured my portfolio needed a redesign and my projects needed more descriptions so I re-built it from scratch!

 ## Technologies Used
-Jade, SCSS, Greensock, Gulp & Node, Bourbon Neat
+Jade, SCSS, Greensock, Gulp & Node, Bourbon Neat, Prismjs

 ## Setup
  1. First make sure you have node and gulp installed `node -v` and `gulp -v` and if necessary install em!